Timeline of the Israeli–Palestinian conflict in 2022: 29 September

 The Palestinian health ministry said that a 7 year old Palestinian died after falling from a height near Teqoa, south of Bethlehem, while being chased by IDF forces.
 The Army Radio, without citing sources, said the boy was throwing stones at soldiers.
 According to WAFA, who had earlier attributed a similar report to Beit Jala hospital, the child's father said later that soldiers chased his son to their house, that his son tried to run away but that apparently his heart stopped and he fell dead.
-The Jerusalem Post has reported that an initial investigation by the IDF found no connection between soldiers' operations in the area and the death of the child although the incident was still under investigation.According to Axios, an IDF official said that the commander on the ground spoke to the boy’s father "on the doorstep." and that "it was a calm conversation and no violence was used", adding that shortly after the conversation, the soldiers left and only after that did the boy collapse.
-The U.S. State Department is demanding an "immediate and thorough" investigation into the death.
+The Jerusalem Post has reported that an initial investigation by the IDF found no connection between soldiers' operations in the area and the death of the child although the incident was still under investigation.
+According to Axios, an IDF official said that the commander on the ground spoke to the boy's father "on the doorstep." and that "it was a calm conversation and no violence was used", adding that shortly after the conversation, the soldiers left and only after that did the boy collapse.
+On 29 September 2022, the U.S. State Department demanded an "immediate and thorough" investigation into the death.

 On 6 October 2022, the Israeli military released the results of its investigation, finding no connection between the child's death and the army's operation at the time.
 The Associated Press said that the Israeli military "cleared itself of wrongdoing".